brianchase/anthology/README.md

 # ABOUT

-This project aims to provide a free, open anthology of readings for courses in philosophy, drawing exclusively on works in the public domain.
-The selection of texts cover every major period of Western philosophy through the early twentieth century.
-Since my focus is on adding and editing texts and, to a lesser extent, developing the layout, the anthology contains no introduction or other explanatory material.
+This project aims to provide a free, open anthology of readings in the history of Western philosophy, drawing exclusively on works in the public domain.
+The selections cover every major period of Western philosophy through the early twentieth century.
+Since my focus is on adding and editing texts and, to a lesser extent, developing the style, the anthology contains no introduction or other explanatory material.
 This may change someday.

 The project's style file, `anthology.sty`, permits different layouts.
-For the most part, however, I focus on two: a one column layout for letter paper, which is largely the same as that for A5 paper, and a one column ebook layout for half letter paper (8.5 × 5.5 in).
+For the most part, however, I work on two: a one column layout for letter paper, which is largely the same as that for A5 paper, and a one column ebook layout for half letter paper (8.5 × 5.5 in).
 Current binaries of the anthology are available at these links: